Robotmcgregor/nt_mosaic_biomass_zonal_pipeline/README.md

 Landsat mosaic directory:
 located here: Z:\Landsat\mosaics
-note: script requires the current directory structure, any change to structure can be updated on the initiation script
+**Note**: script requires the current directory structure, any change to structure can be updated on the initiation script
 - step1_1_initiate_fractional_cover_zonal_stats_pipeline.py